 - know your own skin, check for changes and ask your doctor to check it at least once a year

-- have any new moles, sores that don't heal, or changes to a freckle checked by your doctor - this is especially important if they are in an area that has received radiotherapy
+- get your doctor to check any new moles, sores that don't heal, or changes to a freckle

 Limit the amount of alcohol you drink and how often you drink.
 Don't binge drink as you may be at greater risk of causing damage to your liver and brain than your friends.

 Check out Alcohol.org.nz for the latest advice on alcohol.
 See the Health Promotion Agency's 'Guide to standard drinks (PDF, 1.23MB)'.
 You'll find the standard drinks content on the label, container or packaging of each drink.